Langmuir CrossFire PRO vs CrossFire XR (2026): Buy PRO Unless You Process Full 4×8 Sheets | Tool Advisor Pro

 Choose the CrossFire XR if:

-• You need to process 4’x4’ or 4’x8’ sheet stock without pre-cutting
+• You regularly process 4’x8’ sheet stock and want to skip pre-cutting

 • You run a fabrication shop with production volume